Measuring price impact and information content of trades in a time-varying setting: Introduction

 The rest of the paper is organized as follows.
 In section \ref{section:model}, we derive the equations of the SDAMH model and describe the estimation procedure of the model's parameters.
-Section \ref{section:mc} provides simulation evidence on the effectiveness of the SDAMH model.
-We study the finite sample accuracy of the MLE and test the ability of the SDAMH model to filter misspecified dynamics of the time-varying parameter.
 Section \ref{section:app} presents an empirical application of the SDAMH model to actual data.
-We report the ML estimates of the model's static parameters and plot the filtered time-varying impact over the entire sample.
+We report the ML estimates of the model's static parameters and plot the filtered time-varying impact and of the volatility over the entire sample.
 We investigate the implications of a time-varying impact and market \textit{state} on the conditional information content of stock trades.
-In section \ref{section:fomc}, we focus on the behavior of the permanent impulse in the case of the Federal Open Market Committee (FOMC) announcement of June 16, 2021.
-In section \ref{section:trancost}, we show the relevance of our approach for transaction cost analysis and optimal execution, deriving the approximate permanent impact expression from the model parameters and compare it with the alternative method discussed in \cite{cartea2016incorporating}.
-In section \ref{section:conclusion} we draw some conclusions.
+In Section \ref{section:fomc}, we focus on the behavior of the permanent impulse in the case of the FOMC announcement of June 16, 2021.
+In section \ref{section:trancost}, we show the relevance of our approach for transaction cost analysis and optimal execution, deriving the approximate permanent impact expression from the model parameters and comparing it with the alternative method discussed in \cite{cartea2016incorporating}.
+Section \ref{section:conclusion} concludes.